lowlandtech/lowlandtech.plugins/README.md

 2) Test: `dotnet test` (or filter, e.g., `--filter "VCHIP-0010-UC04"`)
 3) Run sample API: `dotnet run --project samples/lowlandtech.sample.api`

+## Local build & packaging

+This repository includes `build.ps1`, a helper to bump versions, build, and pack projects to a local folder for consumption by other local projects.

+Basic usage (pack core projects to C:\Workspaces\Packages):

+- Pack both main libraries and write packages to the local folder:
+  `.uild.ps1 -ProjectFile all -OutputPath 'C:\Workspaces\Packages'`

+- Pack a single project (e.g. AspNetCore integration):
+  `.uild.ps1 -ProjectFile 'src\LowlandTech.Plugins.AspNetCore\LowlandTech.Plugins.AspNetCore.csproj'`

+- Increment the minor version while packing:
+  `.uild.ps1 -VersionIncrement Minor`

+Notes
+- The script updates `Version` / `PackageVersion` in the specified .csproj files.
+Commit the changes if you want them recorded in git.
+- The default output path is `C:\Workspaces\Packages`; clear that folder before running the script if you want only the freshly-produced packages:
+  `Remove-Item 'C:\Workspaces\Packages\*' -Force`
+- If you prefer not to produce symbol packages (`.snupkg`), either remove `IncludeSymbols` / `SymbolPackageFormat` from the project file(s) or adjust the pack step to suppress symbols.

+This section provides a quick way to publish local NuGet packages for downstream development and CI validation.

 ## Contributing

 - Follow the test-first style in `tests/` and keep changes small.